Web Dev

 Now that you’ve got a little content, pick an element that you’d like to apply the font to—maybe a paragraph or heading.
 In your style sheet, add a selector.

-Next, copy and paste the CSS rule from Google Fonts (it’s right under that link you copied) into your stylesheet.
+Next, copy and paste the CSS rule from Google Fonts (the part highlighted in blue) into your stylesheet.

 Your stylesheet should look something like this: